 On resonance, the cavity power transmission will be $\sim 50\%$ (see table 1).
-Using table 2, the attenuation on propagation from cavity output to transmission through PR2 will be $\sim 91\%$ (for the Y Path in s-polarisation).3 This yields an available power on the PSL table of $\sim 44~\mu W$.
+Using table 2, the attenuation on propagation from cavity output to transmission through PR2 will be $\sim 91\%$ (for the Y Path in s-polarisation).
+This yields an available power on the PSL table of $\sim 44 \ \mu W$ .

 Figure 5 illustrates how the ALS system will interface with the PSL and IO subsystems on the PSL table.
-Approximately 1 W of power is diverted to ALS by a partially transmissive mirror downstream of the PMC.
-This beam is passed through a SHG to provide \sim 4 mW of 532 nm light.4
+Approximately 1 W of power is diverted to ALS by a partially transmissive

+&lt;sup>4The Hartmann wavefront sensor at the end-stations are currently not in use mirror downstream of the PMC.
+This beam is passed through a SHG to provide $\sim 1$ mW of 532 nm light.